-Online courses are great for advancing your career.
-Make the most of them.
+Online courses are great for advancing your career - make the most of them!

 Are you hoping to take your career prospects to new heights?
-Perhaps you're stuck on a certain level in your job and want to show your boss that you are ready for a promotion.
+Perhaps you're stuck at certain level in your job and want to show your boss that you are ready for a promotion.
 Equally, you may have your sights set on stepping out alone by starting your own enterprise or side hustle.

 Whatever your reason for wanting to hone your skills and learn something new, taking a course online is a smart move.

 This step could be the first towards a whole new world of career opportunity.
 Ahead of taking your course, you need to make sure that you're prepared to get the most out of it.
-Let's take a look at five tips you can use to set you on the path to success.
+Let's take a look at five tips that you can use to set you on the path to success.

 1. Find a course that suits your goals

-First, let's talk about the type of online course you should choose.
+Firstly, let's talk about the type of online course you should choose.
 Whilst there's value in studying a range of interesting topics, try to ensure that what you study suits your goals.

 For example, if you have aspirations of starting your own business in the future, taking a business management course is a savvy move.
 Similarly, if you already work in a career that you love, you may want to study a course that complements it.
-Before you decide what to study, ask yourself how the course fits into your five-year career plan and how it will help you get ahead.
+Before you decide what to study, ask yourself how the course fits into your five-year career plan and how it will help you to get ahead.

 2. Manage your time effectively